SellaRafaeli/daat/README.md

 Daat is a Q&A platform.
 Users can ask questions, post answers, comments upvotes and discuss.
 Quality content floats to the top, by ranking.
 Tech stack is complete JavaScript (Angular, Node, Mongo).

-This repo is the main codebase behind the Q&A website [Daat](http://daat.herokuapp.com/ui/#/).
+This repo is the main codebase behind the production of Q&A website [Daat](http://daat.herokuapp.com/ui/#/).

 ## Install